Measure Query Panel

 A semantic layer lives or dies by the moment a modeller defines a new measure and checks whether it agrees with the business's mental model.
 Without a sanity-check surface inside the product, that check happens in Excel, in a notebook, or worse — in a dashboard a week later when the VP asks why the number is wrong.

 The Measure Query Panel is Tessallite's answer to that moment.
 It is a minimal, opinionated pivot grid embedded directly inside Model Builder.
-One measure, up to two dimension axes, totals, a Route badge, and click-to-drill.
+One or more measures, up to two dimension axes, totals, a Route badge, and click-to-drill.
 It is not meant to replace a full BI canvas — it is meant to let a modeller answer "does this measure do what I think it does?" without leaving the app.

 Figure 1 — The full panel.
 Everything the modeller needs to sanity-check a measure sits in one frame.
 Full description: measure-query-panel-overview.txt.